facebook/stylex/packages/website/src/pages/docs/nextjs.md

 Navigate to your next.js project folder and run the following command.
 You can also use your package manager of choice to do it, just don't forget to install all 3 packages.

-`$ npm install facebook/stylex facebook/stylex-next babel-plugin-transform-stylex`
+`$ npm install @stylexjs/stylex @stylexjs/nextjs-plugin @stylexjs/babel-plugin @stylexjs/eslint-plugin`

 ### Enable stylex babel transform

-Create or edit the `.babelrc` in the root of your project directory and add `babel-plugin-transform-stylex` to the plugins array.
+Create or edit the `.babelrc` in the root of your project directory and add `@stylexjs/babel-plugin` to the plugins array.

 If you just created your plugin, your `.babelrc` will look something like this: